 NOTE: if it is not possible to find at least 5 different test points meeting the required criteria (that is, the two AoAs are from the set of directions corresponding to the EIS spherical coverage percentile of the DUT as defined in clause 7.3.4 of TS 38.101-2 [3] and the angular offset between them corresponds to one of the offsets in Table A.9.3-1 for the corresponding UE power class), the test shall alternate between all the available test points.

+A.9.7 Setup 7: 3 AoAs

+There are 3 active probes in the test.
+The DL signals, and noise if applicable, transmitted from the three active probes, align to directions (AoAs) which are from the set of directions corresponding to the EIS spherical coverage percentile of the DUT as defined in clause 7.3.4 of TS 38.101-2 [3] for each UE power class.
+The relative angular offset between the directions (AoAs) of the 3 active probes, shall be changed for each test iteration.
+Any combinations of two relative angular offsets between 2 active probes specified in Table A.9.3-1, is considered as a valid applicable relative angular offsets between 3 active probes for the respective power class.

 <End of change 2>

 <Unchanged Clauses Skipped>